Best Pass for London: Guide to Choosing (2026)

 - A single subway ride downtown (Zone 1-2) costs about £3.40 (peak) / £2.80 (off-peak).

-- The Real Advantage: for Zones 1-2, the daily cap is £8.90 (2025 fares).
-It means that even if you make 10 subway and bus trips, you will never pay more than £8.90 in a day.
-All subsequent trips are, in fact, free.
+- The Real Advantage: for Zones 1-2, the daily cap is £8.90 (2026 fares).
+This means that even if you make 10 trips on the subway and bus, you will never pay more than £8.90 in a day.
+All subsequent trips are, in effect, free.

 - There is also a weekly ceiling (calculated from Monday to Sunday) of £62.30 for Zones 1-2.